efabless/openlane2/docs/source/getting_started/newcomers/index.md

 #### DRC

-{term}`DRC` stands for Design Rule Checking which checks, against rules set by chip foundries , that the layout has to satisfy in order to be manufacturable, such as checking for minimum allowed spacing between two `met1` shapes.
+{term}`DRC` stands for Design Rule Checking which checks, against rules set by chip foundries, that the layout has to satisfy in order to be manufacturable, such as checking for minimum allowed spacing between two `met1` shapes.

 OpenLane runs two DRC steps using `Magic` and `KLayout`: {step}`Magic.DRC` and